 Paul Lee is president, ABC Entertainment Group, a position he has held since July 2010.
-In this role Lee has oversight of all creative and business operations for ABC Studios as well as all development, programming, marketing and scheduling operations for ABC Entertainment.
+In this role, Lee has oversight of all creative and business operations for ABC Studios as well as all development, programming, marketing and scheduling operations for ABC Entertainment.
 He also oversees entertainment programming for syndication and daytime.
-He reports to Anne Sweeney, co-chair of Disney Media Networks and president, Disney/ABC Television Group.

 Prior to becoming president of ABC Entertainment Group, Lee led ABC Family from 2004-2010, where he revitalized the cable channel with an ambitious slate of original and acquired programs.
-In conceiving the mission of the network, he launched a plan to target the young adult Millennial audience on multiple platforms with relatable programming like "Kyle XY," "The Secret Life of the American Teenager," "Pretty Little Liars," "Greek," "Make It Or Break It" and "Huge."
+In conceiving the mission of the network, he launched a plan to target the young adult Millennial audience on multiple platforms with relatable programming, including "Pretty Little Liars," which is now the leading TV show in social media, as well as "Kyle XY," "The Secret Life of the American Teenager," "Greek," "Make It Or Break It" and "Huge."
 The network was also home to the biggest programming event on cable with "25 Days of Christmas."
-Under Lee, ABC Family had an amazing six+years of consecutive growth.
+Under Lee, ABC Family had an amazing six+ years of consecutive growth.

 ABC Family also made the most of new platforms to connect viewers with content.
 The industry recognized this push for creativity and innovation on this front by awarding ABC Family a 2007 Emmy for Outstanding Achievement in Interactive Television, as well as an Emmy nomination for Outstanding Creative Achievement in Interactive Media the following year.

-Before arriving stateside, Lee spent several years at the BBC, ultimately serving as channel editor for BBC Prime, the company's 24-hour entertainment channel.
+Before arriving stateside, the British-born Lee spent several years at the BBC in London, ultimately serving as channel editor for BBC Prime, the company's 24-hour entertainment channel.